si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

 # REST OF FILE AS BEFORE
 ```

-You can find the code [here as github repo](https://github.com/si-tacuisses/bnb_scrapy_tutorial), feel free to fork, clone or do whatever you want with it.

 ## Run the Query

 As good netizens there are a few things we need to keep in mind when scraping a website.
-As far I know there it isn't illegal to scrap a website, starting a [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack on the other hand is, so to avoid any ambiguity in what we are doing, you should throttle the speed at which you scrape.
+As far I know it isn't illegal to scrap a website, starting a [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack on the other hand is, so to avoid any ambiguity in what you are doing, you should throttle the speed at which you scrape.
 For Airbnb I have found that it is best not to go above the limit of 8 pages per minute, or your IP will be banned.
-To enable the throttling in scrapy you need to uncomment the following lines in `settings.py`
+To enable the throttling in scrapy you need to uncomment the following lines in `settings.py` .
+If you need more speed, you might want to look into renting some amazon AWS machines (micro instances are pretty cheap).

 ```python
 USER_AGENT = 'bnbtutorial (+http://www.yourdomain.com)'